humansandbag/Valheim-GooderAquaticArsenal/README.md

 - UseEquipmentInWater by LVH-IT

 ## How It Works
-- Items such-as weapons and tools no longer unequip
+- Items such-as weapons and tools no longer unequip while swimming
 - Server synced config settings give the admin the ability to specify which item types to allow while swimming

 ## Installation